What 49 CFR Part 40 Is

 Annual Query

-Run at least a LIMITED query (no consent needed) for every current driver each year.
+Run at least a LIMITED query for every current driver each year.
+The driver’s consent is required (§382.701(b)(2)) — but consent for limited queries can be given once and remain effective for more than one year, which is why it is often called general consent.
+A full query needs the driver’s specific consent.
 If the limited query shows information, follow up with a FULL query.

 Violation Reporting